Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 - no build in **support for setting/un-setting classes** (I end up using the [classnames](https://www.npmjs.com/package/classnames) module)
 - no build in support for **passing down HTML classes** from a parent to its child components
 - no build-in solutions for **having many part/slot to fill** (for a better explanation about what I'm talking about, read [the Vue's slot doc](https://vuejs.org/v2/guide/components-slots.html))
-- **but most importantly design patterns**: while learning React and writing JSX, I've found myself spending a lot of time learning how to write a clean conditional, what is a render prop, how you can use them…
+- **but most importantly design patterns**: while learning React and writing JSX, I've found myself spending a lot of time learning how to write a clean conditional, what is a [render prop](https://reactjs.org/docs/render-props.html#use-render-props-for-cross-cutting-concerns), how you can [use](https://hackernoon.com/do-more-with-less-using-render-props-de5bcdfbe74c) [them](https://levelup.gitconnected.com/understanding-react-render-props-by-example-71f2162fd0f2), what is a [HOC](https://reactjs.org/docs/higher-order-components.html#use-hocs-for-cross-cutting-concerns) and how to [use](https://medium.com/@toastui/a-deep-dive-into-the-react-hoc-1-fb431c131866) [them](https://medium.com/@toastui/a-deep-dive-into-the-react-hoc-2-3e8ed18b848b)…
 - on a lower note, it's a good thing to be able to use regular javascript in your template but:
   - writing conditional is strange `{props.bar &&…}`
   - I don't like the look of the map function ending `))}`
-  - …so yeah, it's mainly purely aesthetic 🌈
+  - …so yeah, it's mainly purely aesthetic considerations 🌈

 #### Vue with JSX